annar40/ISEProject/Sprint3.md

 https://www.youtube.com/watch?v=vtQERJN-go0

-## Work Completed in Sprint 3
+## Work Completed in Sprint 3 (overview)
 -store journal entries (track logged in user)

 -retrieve journal entries

--specific changes to journal entry page

--rerouting from journal to entry
+-rerouting from old journal page to new entry page

 -new history page

--fix unique user bug

 -new about page

 -new home page

 -store user mood

-## Front end work completed details
+## Front end Work Completed Details
 - Added modified journal entry page.
-This made us of an angular material stepper, with the first step being a stylized textarea where users can enter their journal entry for the day.
+This made use of an angular material stepper, with the first step being a stylized textarea where users can enter their journal entry for the day.
 As of now, we have a minimum word count of 500 for the entry section.
 A wordcount function updates and displays the user's wordcount as they type, and the stepper and the next button for the first step are disabled when the word count is less than 500.
 For demonstration purposes we have the minimum wordcount set to 50.
 When the user successfully submits their entry after the first step, a time-sensitive snackbar alerting them to choose a mood in the next step is displayed.
 The second step of the stepper is the "mood selection" step, where the user chooses between 5 "moods" that describe their day.
 The third step acts as reassurance for the user to submit their data, and on its button's click, the text entry and mood is sent to the backend.

--Added journal history page, which makes use of a calendar element to retrieve the logged-in user's entry from a date they select on the datepicker.
+- Added journal history page, which makes use of a calendar element to retrieve the logged-in user's entry from a date they select on the datepicker.
 The user can navigate dates using the calendar and display the text entry below for that day if there is one in the database.
 This also displays the chosen mood for that day.

--Moving forward, we hope to use the "mood" data to display the user's mood over time, possibly in graphs or charts.
+- Moving forward, we hope to use the "mood" data to display the user's mood over time, possibly in graphs or charts.
 We also will highlight the dates for which a particular user has entries on the calendar to improve the user experience.

--Created the general theme & design for the homepage.
+- Created the general theme & design for the homepage.
 Gave the website a more branded feel.

--Simplified the concept for the user on the homepage.
+- Simplified the concept for the user on the homepage.

--Explained approaches users can take when writing journal entries.
+- Explained approaches users can take when writing journal entries.

+## Backend Work Completed Details
+- Created a journal entry handler that stores entries in firebase.
+Each entry is stored to the user that has most recently logged into the system.
+They are stored as a collection by the current date in the Firestore Database.
+Both the text and user mood are stored together.

+- Created a journal entry retriever handler that looks for a journal entry from a specific date.
+If one exists for that date, the entry and mood are displayed on the frontend.

 ## Frontend unit tests
 -- Entry page tests